Scoup/SuperJoin/README.markdown

 # Super Join Behavior

 Super Join is a behavior to CakePHP based on [Super Find](http://github.com/jrbasso/super_find) plugin from jrBasso This behavior joins the habtm tables, so you can use conditions in both tables.

-Tested with CakePHP 1.3.0.
+Tested with CakePHP 2.1.0.

 ## Requirements

+Version: 2.X (master):
-- PHP 4.3.2 or higher
+- PHP 5.0 or higher
-- CakePHP
+- CakePHP 2.X

 ## Usage